aws/crypto-tools/repo-management/tenets.md

     An example of this could be that secrets MUST NOT be committed in code.
 * **Preference** : A preference is something that SHOULD be true, but that we will not force to be true.
-    An example of this could be design patterns or
+    An example of this could be design patterns or code formatting.

 ## Tenets